majuarezmagarinios/java_blackjack/README.md

 * Developer with Java 11.
 * Is ready to be used.
-* There is a new version in development.
+* New version in development.

 <br/>